syncfusion-content/asp.netwebforms-docs/aspnet/Gantt/Serial-Number.md

 # Serial Number

 The serial or sequence number support in Gantt is used to index the tasks in a project.
 The Serial number column can be rendered by enabling the `EnableSerialNumber` property.
-On enabling this property the serial number column will be displayed and the Task Id column will be hidden, the tasks will be indentified using the serial numbers.
+On enabling this property the serial number column will be displayed and the Task Id column will be hidden, the tasks will be identified using the serial numbers.
 Further the column values for task predecessors will also be displayed using the serial numbers of the corresponding tasks, instead of task IDs.

 Code snippets for enabling serial number